 When you approach an ATM, a seemingly “helpful” local may offer assistance to help you avoid ATM fees.
 In reality, they are using a card skimmer to illicitly capture your credit card information when in close proximity.
 Often, there’s a second person in line pretending to be a customer, endorsing the advice of the “helpful” individual.

 To thwart this scam, opt for indoor ATMs within bank branches.
-Always scrutinize the ATM for any signs of a card skimmer.
+Constantly scrutinize the ATM for any signs of a card skimmer.
 Check out this video for guidance:

-Lastly, maintain distance from anyone attempting to get close while you’re at the ATM.
+Lastly, while at the ATM, keep a distance from anyone attempting to get close.
 If suspicions arise, take your card and depart.

 Currency Exchange Deception

-In urban areas with numerous currency exchange outlets near tourist hubs, an individual might approach you offering a seemingly irresistible rate for currency exchange.
+In urban areas with numerous currency exchange outlets near tourist hubs, an individual might approach you, offering a seemingly irresistible rate for currency exchange.
 They may claim to work for a nearby exchange place and showcase genuine-looking money, emphasizing its authenticity.
 Despite assurances of no commission fees, once you’ve exchanged, you’ll realize that some notes, usually in the middle of the stack, are counterfeit, and the person has vanished.
-As a general rule, if an offer seems too good to be true, opt for reputable currency shops.
+Generally, if an offer seems too good to be true, opt for reputable currency shops.

 Experiencing a scam while abroad is not uncommon.
-To steer clear of future pitfalls, exercise caution when approached by individuals in touristy settings offering deals.
+To avoid future pitfalls, exercise caution when approached by individuals in touristy settings offering deals.
 Consider whether you would entertain such offers in your everyday life back home; if the answer is no, it’s likely a scam to avoid.
-On your travels, a touch of common sense can go a long way.
+A touch of common sense can go a long way on your travels.

 Beware of Unwanted Adornments

-This prevalent scam in Europe involves a seemingly friendly person initiating a quick chat and then placing a bracelet around your wrist, a hat on your head, or offering a sprig of rosemary.
+This prevalent European scam involves a seemingly friendly person initiating a quick chat and placing a bracelet around your wrist, a hat on your head, or offering a sprig of rosemary.
 Once adorned, they demand money, and if you refuse, they escalate by causing a scene, hoping you’d pay to avoid embarrassment.

 Never allow anyone to place anything on your body, and exercise extreme caution regarding accepting free items.
 If someone puts something on you, promptly remove it, return it, and assertively stand your ground.
 Walk away confidently, as they won’t pursue you.

-A related variation is the fake monk, encountered everywhere from NYC to Europe to Asia.
+A related variation is the fake monk, encountered everywhere, from NYC to Europe to Asia.
 The “monk” places a Buddhist bracelet on your wrist and then solicits a “donation.”
-Authentic Buddhist monks don’t peddle trinkets on the streets, so always disregard monks engaged in such activities.
+Authentic Buddhist monks don’t peddle trinkets on the streets and consistently disregard monks engaged in such activities.

 Fake Wi-Fi Hub